BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for constructive feedback that has enhanced this work.
 GCJ, RM, XJ, FDE, IJ, and JS acknowledge support by the Science and Technology Facilities Council (STFC), by the ERC through Advanced Grant 695671 ``QUENCH'', and by the UKRI Frontier Research grant RISEandFALL.
 H\"U and GM acknowledge funding by the European Union (ERC APEX, 101164796).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 RM also acknowledges funding from a research professorship from the Royal Society.
 AJB acknowledges funding from the ``FirstGalaxies" Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 789056).
 GC acknowledges support from the INAF GO grant 2024 “A JWST/MIRI MIRACLE: MidIR Activity of Circumnuclear Line Emission”.
 KI acknowledges support from the National Natural Science Foundation of China (12233001), the National Key R\&D Program of China (2022YFF0503401), and the China Manned Space Program (CMS-CSST- 2025-A09).
 P.G.P.-G and MP acknowledge support from grants PID2022-139567NB-I00, PID2024-159902NA-I00, and RYC2023-044853-I funded by Spanish Ministerio de Ciencia e Innovaci\'on MCIN/AEI/10.13039/501100011033, FEDER {\it Una manera de hacer Europa}, and El Fondo Social Europeo Plus FSE+.
 RS acknowledges support from the PRIN 2022 MUR project 2022CB3PJ3—First Light And Galaxy aSsembly (FLAGS) funded by the European Union—Next Generation EU, and from EU-Recovery Fund PNRR - National Centre for HPC, Big Data and Quantum Computing.
 ST acknowledges support by the Royal Society Research Grant G125142.
+This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.